NBA Rumors: Hornets Interested in Russell Westbrook Trade

-NBA Rumors: Hornets Emerging as Potential Suitor for Russell Westbrook
+NBA Rumors: Hornets Emerging As Potential Suitor for Russell Westbrook

-The Rockets remain a perennial playoff team in the James Harden era, but Houston's leading man could have a third co-star in three years in 2020-21.
+The Rockets remain a perennial playoff team in the James Harden era, but Houston's leading man could have a third costar in three years in 2020–21.

 Houston point guard Russell Westbrook reportedly "wants out of Houston," following a tumultuous 2019-20, per The Athletic's Shams Charania.
-And there could be a legitimate market for the 2016-17 MVP.
+And there could be a legitimate market for the 2016–17 MVP.
 The Hornets have emerged as a suitor for Westbrook, joining the Knicks and Clippers as potential landing spots, per Charania.
-With the 2020 NBA Draft quickly approaching, Westbrook could find a new home sooner than later.
+With the draft quickly approaching, Westbrook could find a new home sooner than later.

 Stay up to date with all the latest NBA news and rumors below: